Otros Ejercicios

 Called him my pa and he called me his son,

-And I away a different point of view.
+And I come with a point of view.

 And if I ever have a son,